Phone Number Tracing: An Introduction

 With landline phone numbers there is usually more information that is public in either the white pages or the yellow pages.
 With cell phone numbers there is less information because there is no equivalent cell phone directory that the phone companies publish.
 That said, if you have put your phone number on social media sites, like Facebook, or participated in surveys that requested your phone number, then your cell phone number could have personal information associated with it unbeknownst to you.

-If you have an iPhone or iPad you can download our free reverse phone lookup app.
+If you have an iPhone with a current version of iOS software, you can download our free reverse phone lookup app.
 The app allows you to search and identify unknown phone numbers that call you.
-And if you don't have an iPhone or iPad, you can still access our free community phone book and trace phone numbers for free on our website.
+If you use an Android phone or don't have an iPhone or iPad, you can still access our free community phone book and trace phone numbers for free on our website.